braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/create.md

 ---
 nav_title: Create an SMS
 page_order: 0
+description: "This reference article covers the steps involved in creating and sendign a SMS capmaign."
+page_type: reference
+channel: SMS
 ---

 # Create an SMS Campaign

-SMS campaigns are great for directly reaching and programmatically conversing with your customers.
+> SMS campaigns are great for directly reaching and programmatically conversing with your customers.
 You can use Liquid and other dynamic content to create a personal experience with your users and create an environment that fosters and enhances a unobtrusive user experience with your brand.

 ## Choose Where to Build Your Message